mvolkmann/blog/src/smalltalk/smalltalk-morphic.md

 (3) To restore a collapsed item, click it's thumbnail in the bottom bar.

-(4) "Explore" windows enable viewing data associated with an item such as its location, extent (size), and color.
+(4) "Explore" windows enable viewing data associated with an item such as its location, extent (width and height), and color.

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-Inspectors.html"